 So ETIAS is the European response to the American ESTA.

-The system is ambitious as it will require centralizing the approval of 28 – soon to be 27 – Member States.
+The system is ambitious as it will require centralising the approval of 28 – soon to be 27 – Member States.
 It is expected to be in place by the end of 2022.

 An ETIAS visa will cost 7 euros for a validity of 3 years.
 Much cheaper than ESTA, at $14 (May 2020).

 In April 2020, the European Commission stated that, by late 2022, UK citizens could travel visa-free in the EU and will need an ETIAS and pay a fee.

 Requests are processed automatically by national databases and then by the EU to identify the reasons for any refusals.

-In the absence of a negative response ("hit"), authorization is issued in a very short time.
+- In the absence of a negative response ("hit"), authorisation is issued in a very short time.

 The procedure will allow all carriers crossing international borders by

-to check whether third-country nationals hold the valid authorization required.
+to check whether third-country nationals hold the valid authorisation required.

-It is the processing procedure that makes an ETIAS different from a regular visa.
+The processing procedure makes an ETIAS different from a regular visa.

-ETIAS requests are automated and centralized, whereas visas are granted on a case-by-case basis by the Member States' authorities.
+ETIAS requests are automated and centralised, whereas visas are granted on a case-by-case basis by the Member States' authorities.

-The aim is to accelerate, facilitate, strengthen, and modernize control procedures by offering better protection against document and identity fraud.
+The aim is to accelerate, facilitate, strengthen, and modernise control procedures by offering better protection against document and identity fraud.

-By granting authorization before travel, the number of entry refusals is considerably reduced.
+By granting authorisation before travel, entry refusals are considerably reduced.

-The system offers numerous advantages in terms of border management: detecting malevolent acts and preventing irregular migration, but above all, reducing waiting times by identifying people likely to present a risk before they arrive.
+The system offers numerous advantages in border management: detecting malevolent acts and preventing irregular migration, but above all, reducing waiting times by identifying people likely to present a risk before they arrive.

-Therefore, the idea is to prevent the presence of threats within EU borders and deal simply with the problem before it even exists.
+Therefore, the idea is to prevent threats within EU borders and deal simply with the problem before it even exists.